 I run trainings both online and in person (in your office or a dedicated venue).

 🛠️ Description: Event Sourcing allows you to create business-related applications.
 Recording events (facts) about the business process gives a complete understanding of your workflow and reflects them in the code.
-It is wrongly considered a complicated pattern that is challenging to apply in real systems.
+It’s developed a reputation for being a complicated pattern that’s challenging to apply in real systems.
 We examine the reasons for those misconceptions, and spend the time to help you understand common traps.
 The workshop will be hands-on and teach you how to use Event Sourcing, giving you solid foundations.
 Exercises will be run in C#, Java or NodeJS.